Oxford Instruments

 Oxford Instruments plc is a United Kingdom manufacturing and research company that designs and manufactures tools and systems for industry and research.
-The company is headquartered in Abingdon, Oxfordshire, England, with sites in the United Kingdom, United States, Europe, and Asia.
+The company is headquartered in High Wycombe, Buckinghamshire, England, with sites in the United Kingdom, United States, Europe, and Asia.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.

 History

 The company was founded by Sir Martin Wood in 1959, with help from his wife Audrey Wood (Lady Wood) to manufacture superconducting magnets for use in scientific research, starting in his garden shed in Northmoor Road, Oxford, England.
 It was the first substantial commercial spin-out company from the University of Oxford and was first listed on the London Stock Exchange in 1983.
 Peter Williams took over as CEO at the time of the flotation.

 It had a pioneering role in the development of magnetic resonance imaging, providing the first superconducting magnets for this application.
 The first commercial MRI whole body scanner was manufactured at its Osney Mead factory in Oxford in 1980 for installation at Hammersmith Hospital, London.

 Further innovations included the development of active shielding, whereby fringe fields hazardous to pacemaker wearers, causing difficulty and expense in siting, were virtually eliminated.
 Oxford Instruments was not able to capitalise on these inventions itself, granting royalty-free license to Philips and General Electric whilst developing a joint venture with Siemens in 1989: Oxford Instruments sold its 49% shareholding to Siemens in 2003.

 Andrew Mackintosh was appointed CEO in 1998.
 He was replaced as CEO by Jonathan Flint, who later became president of the Institute of Physics, in 2005.
 Ian Barkshire, who had spent much of his career with the company, took over as CEO in 2016.

 In November 2019, the History of Science Museum in Broad Street established a section on instruments made by the company.

 The company was the target of a takeover approach by Spectris in 2022: Spectris eventually terminated its interest due to market uncertainty.

 Richard Tyson joined the company from TT Electronics and was appointed CEO in April 2023.

 In June 2025, the company agreed to sell its quantum-focussed subsidiary, NanoScience, for £60 million.
 The sale of a business at the cutting edge of technology was not well-received by the market and led to a sharp fall in share price.